devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/innerloop-vs-outerloop.md

 3. Now the runtime component has been defined, we need a way of running our project
     1. Add a command to `npm install` our project packages and mark it as our projects build command
     2. Add another command to run the main process or the server process `npm start` in this example and mark it as our projects run command
-    3. With these command you should now be able to run a development deployment of your project, for example `odo dev`
+    3. With these commands you should now be able to run a development deployment of your project, for example `odo dev`

     ```yaml
     commands: